 Grand Hyatt Vail also boasts multiple on-site restaurants, including an all-day eatery with ingredients sourced sustainably and locally.
 The hotel is also dog-friendly so you can bring your furry friend away with you.

 This is a rewards category 7 hotel and costs 30,000 World of Hyatt points per night.
-On the night of the 14th Jan, this ski hotel costs from $340 per room per night.
+On the night of the 14th Jan, this ski hotel costs from $340 USD per room per night.

 8. Park Hyatt Beaver Creek Resort